keeble/slice-of-waffle-pre-meeting/src/slides.md

 ---
 ## Types of experiment
 ![bg right:46%](../assets/i15-1.png)
-roughly half of proposals study sample _ex situ_; we use a robot sample changer some of those we run as mail-in
+Roughly half of proposals study sample _ex situ_; we use a robot sample changer

+Some of those we run as mail-in

+---
+### Calculating the Pair Distribution Function is _not_ straightforward
+- we need to subtract the background
+- we need to know the sample composition and atomic density

 ---